poorna-dharsh/Ducart-Ecommerce/README.md

 - 💳 **PayCart**
 - 🏪 **APNA MARKET**
  A
-All projects follow the same modern tech stack and best practices.
+-All projects follow the same modern tech stack and best practices.

 ---